 Adaptive load balancing considers how to allocate requests to the machine instances with the best processing capabilities from the consumer’s perspective.
 Dubbo3 introduces two new load balancing algorithms:

-• One is the simple P2C algorithm based on fairness considerations.
+algorithm based on fairness considerations.adaptive

-Unlike load balancing, which operates on the consumer side, rate limiting functions on the provider side.
+, which attempts to adaptively measure the throughput capacity of provider-side machines and then allocate traffic to machines with high throughput capacity as much as possible to improve the overall performance of the system.Unlike load balancing, which operates on the consumer side, rate limiting functions on the provider side.
 Its purpose is to limit the maximum number of concurrent tasks that a provider instance can handle.
 Theoretically, the processing capacity of a server machine has an upper limit.
 Therefore, when the number of concurrent requests reaches or approaches this limit, rejecting some requests is actually a better choice.
 Compared to manually setting a static maximum concurrency value in advance, the adaptive rate limiting algorithm can dynamically adjust the maximum concurrency value of the server machine, allowing it to handle as many incoming requests as possible without overloading the machine.

 For more details, please refer to the Dubbo3 Service Resilience Design Document